Title: Family and Medical Leave

 Notice and Certification

 Nicolet administers its 12-month period for the federal FMLA on a rolling backward schedule (12 months measured backwards from the date of any FMLA usage).
 WI FML entitlement runs on a calendar year.
 Leave which qualifies under both the federal and state FMLA is to be used simultaneously.
-An employee wishing to take FMLA leave must notify Human Resources, who will determine the employee’s eligibility and provide the employee with the necessary paperwork.
+An employee wishing to take FMLA leave must notify Employee Relations, who will determine the employee’s eligibility and provide the employee with the necessary paperwork.
 When the leave of absence is foreseeable, the College requests employees give a 30-day notice.
 If it is not possible to give a 30-day notice, the employee must give notice as soon as practicable.

 The College may require medical certification to support a request for leave due to a serious health condition, and may require second or third opinions (at the expense of the College).
 In cases of an employee’s serious medical condition, a return-to-work document signed by the physician or health care provider will be required before an employee may return to work.